-Field labels and placeholder text should be in sentence case.
+Field labels should be in sentence case.

 For RTL (right-to-left) languages, the layout of the text field is mirrored.
 The label is right-aligned and various decorations (character count, validation marker, error icon) are left-aligned.
 Make sure to consider that some types of content (e.g., email addresses) are not translated.

 |Tab||Tabbing into a text field selects the existing text.|

 A theme is an intentional, systematic customization of Spectrum.
 It has unique visual attributes.
 For more information, view Theming.

 Text fields in Spectrum for Adobe Express have more rounding and a thicker border.

 |Oct 04, 2021||6.0.0|

 |Apr 20, 2019||5.0.0|

 Includes all interactive states that are applicable (hover, down, focus, keyboard focus, disabled).

 Works properly across all four color themes (lightest, light, dark, darkest).